Marticat/Compgraf1/README.md

 Use of parametric equations (cos, sin) for shape generation Color variation as functions of angle Procedural construction of vertices instead of hardcoding

-Build Instructions
+## Build Instructions
 Requirements

-C++ compiler with C++11 (or newer)
+C++11 (or newer)
-OpenGL 3.3+
+OpenGL 3.3 Core Profile
 GLFW
 GLAD
-Make utility

-# Compilation
+Steps

 Unzip the project.
-Enter the directory
-In VS please make sure that your chosen file is not Excluded From Build Go to properties -> write "No" on Excluded From Build field Be sure that only 1 file is not excluded (other files must be excluded(write "yes" on the field)) Run the project

-P.S if there are any problems with libraries download glad and write commands in cmd
+Go into the folder.
+Run one of the programs (for example):

+./red_triangle
+./blue_square
+./task2
+./task2part2

+### VS Code / Visual Studio note:
+If you are using Visual Studio, make sure that only one .cpp file is marked as "included in build".
+Go to:
+Properties → Excluded From Build → set "No" for the file you want, and "Yes" for the rest.

+## Library Setup (if needed)

+If you don’t already have GLFW/GLAD, you can use vcpkg:

 git clone https://github.com/microsoft/vcpkg.git
 cd vcpkg
 bootstrap-vcpkg.bat
 vcpkg integrate install
 vcpkg install glfw3 glew glm
-vcpkg install glew

 ## Usage

-### Tested Environment
+Tested Environment
-OS: Win11
+OS: Windows 11
 Compiler: g++ 11.4.0
 OpenGL: 3.3 Core Profile
 GLFW: 3.3.8
-GLAD: generated for OpenGL 3.3 Core
+GLAD: generated for OpenGL 3.3

+Pictures with results are in pdf file
+How to use parametric equations (cos, sin) to create circles and ellipses.

+How small shader/vertex changes (like switching red → blue) completely change the result.